polysyllabic/chaos/docs/chaosConfigFiles.md

   previous 5 polling intervals is used.
 If false, we calculate the distance between the first point the finger touched and its curent position.

-- `touchpad_scale`:  After the touchpad value is calculated by one of the two algorithms above, the resulting value is multiplied by this scaling factor.
-Scaling can be set separately for each axis.
-The first value in the list is for the x-axis; the second for the y-axis.
+- `touchpad_scale_x` and `touchpad_scale_y`: After the touchpad value is calculated by one of the two algorithms above, the resulting value is multiplied by these scaling factors.

 - `touchpad_skew`: Defines an offset to apply to the axis value when the derivative is non-zero.
 The sign of the skew is the same as the sign of the derivative.
 In other words, if the derivative is